 Where to stay in Oman

 The best way to see the highlights of Oman is by staying in different cities, that is, forming different bases.
-My suggestion for places to stay in the country are: Muscat, Sur, Nizwa, Wahiba Sands, and Jebel Akhdar.
+My suggestion for cities to stay in the country are Muscat, Sur, Nizwa, Wahiba Sands, and Jebel Akhdar.

 Don’t forget to Pin it!